damonchen6886/CS5700Project1/README.md

 ## Class project for cs5700 network class

-### This project is to implement a client program which communicates with a server using sockets
+### Implement a client program which communicates with a server using sockets